jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

-  What are some requirements for Enterprise Grade Linux? long-term support, stability, and security what would Enterprise Grade Linux lack? cutting-edge software and desktop environments What is Consumer Grade Linux designed for? small business or home and hobbyist users What are some requirements for Consumer Grade Linux? cutting-edge software and desktop environments What would Consumer Grade Linux lack? long-term support and stability What is Experimental and Hacker Linux designed for? customization and security testing
+  What are some requirements for Enterprise Grade Linux? long-term support, stability, and security what would Enterprise Grade Linux lack? cutting-edge software and desktop environments What is Consumer Grade Linux designed for? small business or home and hobbyist users What are some requirements for Consumer Grade Linux? latest software and desktop environments What would Consumer Grade Linux lack? long-term support and stability What is Experimental and Hacker Linux designed for? cutting-edge software and desktop environments What release model does Experimental and Hacker Linux use? rolling release model

+What the Linux support lifecycle for Enterprise Grade Linux?
+5-10 years What is the Linux support lifecycle for Red Hat Enterprise Linux?
+10 years What the Linux support lifecycle for Consumer Grade Linux?
+9 months to 3 years

+What are some Unix Operating Systems?
+  AIX
+  FreeBSD, NetBSD, OpenBSD
+  HP-UX
+  Irix
+  Solaris

+What is macOS based on?
+BSD Unix

+How to print the kernel name? uname -s

 **Description:** Knowledge of major operating systems and Linux distributions.